 When converting RGB to CMYK there are a few factors to consider.
 These include the format of your graphic design i.e. is it a vector or a raster graphic.
-Your selection of a suitable RGB to CMYK convertor will also depend on the purpose of the graphic.
-It is one thing to print a corporate document, while printing a full-size poster is a very different beast.
-In other words, you need to select a convertor that provides support for large-format printing or a tool that will produce best result for a small-format printer.
+Your selection of a suitable RGB to CMYK converter will also depend on the purpose of the graphic.
+It is one thing to print a corporate document while printing a full-size poster is a very different beast.
+In other words, you need to select a convertor that provides support for large-format printing or a tool that will produce the best result for a small-format printer.

 Graphic Formats in Converting RGB to CMYK

 Whatever tool you use for creating or designing images and graphics, there will be an original format and then an output format.
-You need to create your design using a professional app such as Illustrator or InDesign, where you can create vector images (using ai, eps, emf, pdf and other similar formats).
+You need to create your design using a professional app such as Illustrator or InDesign, where you can create vector images (using ai, eps, emf, pdf, and other similar formats).
 These formats can be saved as native pdf files that can be used to print your graphic.

 Top Methods & Softwares to Convert RGB to CMYK

 Adobe has an extensive set of professional tools that offer both graphic design capabilities and exporting capabilities.
-To put it simply, Adobe design tools can convert RGB to CMYK and are the most commonly used design softwares.
+To put it simply, Adobe design tools can convert RGB to CMYK and are the most commonly used design software.
 Microsoft Publisher, Corel Draw and Quark Xpress can also convert from RGB to CMYK.

 Converting in Adobe Illustrator and InDesign